 The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
 Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income.
-Withholding taxes are included in the statement of comprehensive income within other operating expenses.
+Withholding taxes are included in the statement of comprehensive income as an expense.